IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages_UL/tutorials.md

 | 4    |:computer:     |[Real world applications](/unsupervised-learning/tutorial_realApplications/)|Examples of where machine learning is used in the real world|
 | 5    |:computer:     |[Actuarial applications](/unsupervised-learning/tutorial_actuarialApplications/)        |Examples of current and potential use in the actuarial industry|

+## 02: Overview of Supervised Approaches

-## 02: Overview of Unsupervised Approaches
+## 03: Overview of Unsupervised Approaches

 | Entry|               |Link                          |Description                    |
 | -----| ------------- |----------------------------- |-------------------------------|